smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid Identity.md

 1. On the **Apps** page of the **Application Access Panel**, click the **APP1 Default Web Site** icon.
 This will automatically open a new browser tab displaying the Default Web Site page on APP1.

-### Task 4: Create an Azure Active Directory tenant and activate an Enterprise Mobility + Security E5 trial
+### Task 4: Create an Azure Active Directory tenant and activate an EMS E5 trial

 In this task, you will create another Azure Active Directory tenant representing the Fabrikam organization, with the following settings: